 - Concurrence in Amendments

 If the original house objects to the amendments adopted in the other house, the two presiding officers may appoint members to a conference committee which seeks to reconcile the differences between the two houses.
 If the committee can agree upon the disputed subject, the committee reports to each house, and the two houses vote on the recommended text.
-If either house rejects the conference committee's recommendation, new members to the conference committee may be appointed to try again, otherwise the bill is defeated.
+If either house rejects the conference committee's recommendation, new members to the conference committee may be appointed to try again.

 - Enrollment, Ratification, and Publication